RoseyChan420/oluninstaller/README.md

 # ~~OneDrive and~~ Outlook Uninstaller

 > [!NOTE]
-> All of our free software is designed to respect your privacy, while being as simple to use as possible.
-Our free software is licensed under the [BSD-3-Clause license](https://ravendevteam.org/files/BSD-3-Clause.txt).
-By using our software, you acknowledge and agree to the terms of the license.
+> Original by [NovaWeb](https://github.com/mre31), used with permission to [Raven](https://ravendevteam.org).

 > [!NOTE]
-> Original by [NovaWeb](https://github.com/mre31), used with permission to Raven.
-> And forked from the Talon project run by [Raven](https://github.com/ravendevteam/talon).
-This project can be removed with the express permission of the Raven dev team.
-Thank you for your understanding. :3

-> [!IMPORTANT]
-> This is a component for other software, and is not intended to be ran as standalone software.
+> This is an edited component of the [Talon](https://github.com/ravendevteam/talon) software and is not originally intended to be run as standalone software.

 A simple script to remove Outlook from Windows.